 I feel the issue of the women’s khimar is one such issue.
-It seems to me that many ‘Qur’an only’ and post-modern Muslim groups really struggle with this.
+It seems to me that many who follow the ‘Qur’an only’ religion and post-modern Muslim groups really struggle with this.
 Their disparate interpretations are only a reflection of this reality.

 It has reached us as Muslims across the sectarian divide that a Muslim woman covers all but the hands and face.